jmar777/node-async-router/README.md

 # node-async-router

-node-async-router is a wrapper around [pillarjs/router](https://github.com/pillarjs/router) that adds support for ES2016/ES7 async functions.
+`node-async-router` is a wrapper around `[router](https://github.com/pillarjs/router)` that adds support for ES2016/ES7 [async functions](http://www.2ality.com/2016/02/async-functions.html).
+It can be used as a drop-in replacement for Express' default router, as well as for other middleware-based frameworks.

-This module is _not_ a compiler, transpiler, shim, polyfill, or anything else that modifies your code or runtime environment, so if you want to use async functions you will still need to use something like [Babel](https://babeljs.io/).
+This module is _not_ a compiler, transpiler, shim, polyfill, or anything else that modifies your code and/or runtime environment, so if you want to use async functions you will still need to use something like [Babel](https://babeljs.io/).

 ## Quick Example (Express)